Argentine legislator dies 3 days after attack by gunmen

 Olivares, a member of the pro-government Radical Civic Union party, represented La Rioja province in the Chamber of Deputies, the lower house of congress.
 Yadón worked for La Rioja’s federal electric transportation system.

-Authorities have said investigators are still trying to determine a motive.
+Authorities have said investigators are working to determine a motive.